NikashLamsal/Computer-Engineering-TU/Semester IV/Operating System/Lab/Lab_2.md

 ---

-> 💡 Tip: Always be cautious when using `rm -r`, especially with `sudo`, to avoid deleting critical files.
+> Tip: Always be cautious when using `rm -r`, especially with `sudo`, to avoid deleting critical files.

 ---

-✅ **Done!** You now know how to manage files, directories, and permissions in Linux! 🎉